JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 `wire_to_c_type` propagation, `enum_info_dict` lookup) is already handled by the existing C_TO_LOGIC backend — no changes to VHDL generation are needed.

+## `@interface` — Generated Reverse Wiring

+`@interface` (`include/pypeline/interface/interface.py`) declares a bundle of signals with per-field direction: plain fields are feedforward, `Feedback[T]` fields are reverse.
+It is a pure library construct — it derives two ordinary `@struct`s (one per direction) via `make_interface_type` / `make_interface_feedback_type`, and only those reach the elaborator.
+A whole interface is never a hardware type.

+A function annotated with a whole `@interface` is an **interface function**: its body wires only the feedforward direction. `make_hw_func_from_interface_func(f)` (`include/pypeline/interface/interface_func.py`) runs at import time, analyzes `f`'s AST, and **generates real source** for an ordinary reverse-threaded `@hw_func` (plus its port struct), which it `exec`s into a synthetic module registered in `sys.modules` + `linecache`.
+Both native simulation and elaboration consume that one artifact, so they cannot disagree.
+Python 3.8 compatible: no `ast.unparse` — statements are emitted from templates or copied verbatim with `ast.get_source_segment`.

+**Port introspection is structural, not name-based.** A port's two halves share a name across args and return fields; whichever side holds the feedforward half sets the direction (`callee_ports`).
+This replaced an earlier `ready_for_<name>` prefix convention, which real code had already outgrown — wireguard's `chacha20_fsm` mixed `ready_for_from_pipeline` (prefix) with `to_pipeline_ready` (suffix).
+Because pairing is by the port's own name plus the interface the two halves derive from, port names are arbitrary and hand-written modules, generated modules, and multi-output modules all introspect identically.

+Declaring only one half of a port is a **hard error** that names the port and the missing side.
+That shape — an interface-typed `axis_in` next to a leftover scalar `axis_in_ready` — used to be half-recognized and then failed much later with an unrecognizable message (or, worse, dropped the reverse connection silently).
+The diagnostic *quotes* a likely legacy scalar (`<port>_ready`, `ready_for_<port>`, `<port>_rdy`) to say what to replace, but no affix is ever consulted to decide a connection; reviving a naming convention was considered and rejected.

+That error fires at *composition* (`callee_ports`, reached only when an interface function instantiates the module).
+A complementary, earlier signal lives in `pypeline.py`'s `@hw_func`
+itself: `_warn_partial_interface_ports` emits an `InterfacePortWarning` at decoration time for a signature that declares one half of a port without the other, catching it even for a module no interface function has composed yet.
+It is a **warning**, not an error, because the identical shape is a legitimate valid-only stream (the feedforward half used as plain data with no backpressure — `make_stream_t`, `dsp/fir.py`'s `handshake="valid_only"`, the dwidth chunk helpers); the message names that exception and the standard `warnings` filter silences it.
+The check is `getattr`-only on the interface tags and consults `_pypeline_iface_derived` to skip genuinely one-directional interfaces, so pypeline.py keeps its zero dependency on the interface library.

+**Array ports (fan-out).** A port may be `T[n]` where `T` is a derived half, paired with the other half's `T'[n]` under the same name.
+Each element is an independent interface: producers and consumers are tracked per element (`var.field[i]`), each element must be consumed exactly once, and the reverse array is assembled into a local immediately before the call.
+This is what `make_axis_broadcast_interlock` exposes, and it is the only supported way to fan out an interface.
+Array ports are output-side only — an array input port raises, since there is no body syntax that could build an array of interface values.

+**Naming determinism.** The generated function and struct names fold in `_enclosing_factory_param_suffix`, so an interface function defined inside a factory is named for that factory's parameters.
+Without it, `make_encrypt_dataflow_core(A)` and `(B)` produce identical canonical names for different hardware.
+The frame walk skips this module's own frames so a nested interface function still resolves to its real factory rather than to the pass.
+A long suffix is hashed — the generated module's name becomes a *directory* name during synthesis, and a factory with many parameters (`dsp/fir_interp`) overflows the filesystem limit otherwise.

+Every name the pass introduces (injected type aliases, feedback locals, the function and its struct) also carries an 8-hex tag derived from the interface function's module + qualname + factory suffix.
+Two generated modules would otherwise both define `if_t1`, `if_t2`, … — and because `_elaborate_live_func` merges `{**func_own_globals, **self.module_globals, **closure_ns}`, a *caller's* globals outrank the callee's own.
+A generated module calling another generated module then resolved the caller's same-numbered type, silently giving a local the wrong port type; it surfaced only as an unrelatable "Cant support this assignment in vhdl?" during VHDL writing.
+Interface functions nest in real designs (wireguard's dataflow cores call `poly1305_mac_instance`), so the tag is load-bearing, and being a hash of identity it keeps generated source byte-identical across runs.

+**Subscripted annotations on factory-local types.** A name used only inside an annotation is not captured as a closure cell, so `axis_out: axis_fb_t[n]` could not be re-evaluated during elaboration. `_annotation_elem_type_ns` recovers the element type from the already-resolved array in `__annotations__` and merges it at *lowest* priority.
+It is deliberately kept out of `closure_ns`: that dict feeds `_canonical_func_name`, so adding to it renames entities.
+(`pypeline.py`'s `_build_reg_sim_func` had the same problem on the simulation side and now substitutes pre-resolved annotation objects into the AST it re-`exec`s.)

+**The wiring rule.** Calls are emitted in source order over the full dataflow graph; an edge gets a `Feedback[T]` iff the value's source is emitted *after* the destination consuming it.
+This is direction-agnostic — it fires on a reverse edge (ordinary backpressure) and equally on a feedforward edge, which is what makes FSM+datapath loops expressible (wireguard's `chacha20_instance` / `poly1305_mac_instance`, whose two hand-threaded `Feedback`s the pass now reproduces exactly).

+**Core touchpoints.** Interfaces are library-level, but three small changes were needed:

+1. **Top-level sweep skip (Step 5 of `PARSE_FILE`).** A raw interface function sits at module level with a body that omits its callees' reverse args, so it is not directly elaboratable.
+   The unconditional sweep skips any function whose annotations include a whole `@interface`, the same way `@sim_output`/`@sim_input` are skipped.
+Only the generated function elaborates (reached on demand via `_elaborate_live_func`).
+2. **Struct discovery (`_register_struct_recursive`).** An `@interface` is a NamedTuple subclass, so module-namespace discovery would otherwise register it as a hardware struct — but its `Feedback[T]` fields have no C type.
+Interfaces are skipped; only their derived one-directional structs are real.
+3. **`@struct` validation (`pypeline.py`).** A plain struct has one direction, so a `Feedback[...]` field or a whole interface inside it is meaningless and is rejected at declaration rather than producing a nonsense C type name that fails later in VHDL writing.
+   (`_FeedbackType` also gained a `__call__` so `typing.NamedTuple`\'s `_type_check`, which
+   only requires `callable()`, accepts `Feedback[T]` as a field annotation on Python 3.8.)

+**Rejections.** Straight-line wiring only: `if`/`for`/`while`/`with` and conditional expressions raise; interfaces are point-to-point so fan-out of one interface, dangling outputs, input-to-output bypass, and use of an interface value outside a module call all raise with a specific message.
+A plain statement *may* read a non-interface field off a call result (a status flag, a count) — only the interface ports themselves are off limits — and every plain field of a return bundle must be assigned.
+Modules whose reverse signal is computed from state stay hand-written; the pass wires such modules together rather than replacing them.

+**Crossing the two styles.** Both directions are ordinary.
+A hand-written `@hw_func` or `@MAIN` instantiating a generated instance matches nothing by name — it is a plain hw_func call, whose port shape is: args = params (interface ones as their feedforward half) then one feedback-half arg per output port; return = feedforward half per output port, then plain bundle fields, then feedback half per input port.
+Going the other way, a hand-written module becomes callable by declaring both halves of each port under the port's name; its body keeps computing `.ready` explicitly.

+**Caveat for port renames.** Interface port names become VHDL identifiers, so they can collide with other VHDL names — notably enum literals (a port named `poly_key` collided with the `POLY_KEY` member of a `chacha20_state_t` enum, which Vivado resolved to the literal).
+Such collisions are invisible to native sim and to elaboration; only real synthesis catches them.

+Tests: `inst/interface_test.py` (the primitive, on a deliberately non-stream interface), `inst/interface_func_test.py`, `inst/interface_func_loop_test.py`, `inst/interface_boundary_test.py` (both style crossings + plain signals across them), `inst/interface_array_port_test.py` (array fan-out through the real axis broadcast), `inst/interface_mixing_rules_test.py` (the hard errors, plain-statement rules, factory naming).

 ## Char Array Support

 Unlike enum types, char arrays need **no discovery/registration pass** — `"char[16]"` is